daBatmanCoder/ArnaconJ/README.md

 ### ALogger

-The `ALogger` abstraction facilitates the log to output for testing purposes
+The `ALogger` abstraction defines the logging interface used throughout the application.
+This allows for flexibility in how logging is handled, whether to console, file, or external services.
 ***

 ### ADataSaveHelper

-The `ADataSaveHelper` abstraction facilitates the configuration of a saver helper necessary for the SDK to work.
+The `ADataSaveHelper` abstraction provides an interface for saving and retrieving application data.
+Implementations of this interface can vary, allowing for different storage mechanisms.

 !!!
 In order to use this SDK you'll have to implement this class !!!